 - Replacing plumbing fixtures – (toilet, sink, shower, clothes washer, laundry tub etc.)

-Provide an email to the Development Services Co-ordinator with a summary of your construction project, the property address and approximate location of the structure on the property and the Development Services Team will respond with information that will guide you through the process and provide a list of the required documents for a complete application.
+Email the Development Services department with a summary of your construction project, the property address and approximate location of the structure on the property.
+The Development Services Team will respond with information that will guide you through the process and provide a list of the required documents for a complete application.

 Depending on the proposed project, staff may request a pre-consultation meeting with yourself and staff to further discuss the project.